beetbox/beets/docs/plugins/rewrite.rst

 ``albumartist`` field as well.
 (Otherwise, you would probably want to duplicate every rule for ``artist`` and ``albumartist``.)

-Note that this plugin only applies to templating; it does not modify files' metadata tags or the values tracked by beets' library database.
+Note that this plugin basically only applies to templating; it initially does not modify files' metadata tags or the values tracked by beets' library database, but since it rewrites all field lookups, it also might modify file's metadata.